This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 New at Boppy!
 Discover a garden of learning fun while building problem-solving, coordination, and fine motor skills.
 SHOP NOW

-How to Use a Pregnancy Pillow For Better Sleep and Comfort
+How to Use a Pregnancy Pillow

 With all of the changes your body is going through during pregnancy, sleep can feel somewhat elusive at times.
 Finding the right sleep position during pregnancy can be challenging, especially if you are a stomach sleeper while pregnant.
 Luckily, using pillows during pregnancy can provide some relief by promoting proper alignment of your muscles and joints.
 Let’s explore the main culprits of poor sleep during pregnancy, disrupting your normal sleep patterns in their own unique way.